 Table 1.
-The World Co-operative Monitor Co-operative Organisation Types usually receive limited compensation, if any, on capital subscribed as a condition of membership.
+The World Co-operative Monitor Co-operative Organisation Types

+Co-operative type Definition Co-operative An autonomous association composed mainly of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.
+Members usually receive limited compensation, if any, on capital subscribed as a condition of membership.
 Mutual Private co-operative type organisation providing insurance or other welfare related services.
 Consider also micro-insurance and mutuals with both voluntary and compulsory membership.
 Co-operative of co- operatives/mutual Co-operatives composed mainly of co-operatives/mutuals that carry out an economic activity for the production of goods or the provision of services of common interest for their members.
 It periodically publishes its own financial statements.
 Co-operative group A co-operative group is: 1) is composed of organisations that operate as a single economic entity, 2) regularly publishes a consolidated financial statement, 3) includes mainly co-operatives, 4) acts according to co-operative principles and values and 5) is controlled by co-operatives.
 Co-operative network A co-operative network: 1) composed of organisations that operate as a single economic entity, 2) does not publish a consolidated financial statement, 3) includes mainly co-operatives, 4) acts according co-operative principles and values and 5) is controlled by co-operatives.
 Non co-operative enterprise Non co-operative enterprise in which co-operatives have a controlling interest